amandaturney/amandaturney/README.md

 Outside of work, I play way too many sports to actually be good at any single one of them.
 The list includes tennis, doubles beach volleyball, trail running, hiking, and rock climbing.
 I also love traveling and eating delicious foods.

-My fun fact is that I have no reaction to mosquitos biting me whatsoever!
+My fun fact is that I have no reaction to mosquitoes biting me whatsoever!
+No bump, no itch, nothing.
 It's basically a super power....